GM halts factory in southern Brazil amid shipping standoff

-SAO PAULO, May 12 (Reuters) - General Motors Co said it suspended production at a factory in southern Brazil on Tuesday due to a standoff with truckers shipping vehicles from the plant.
+SAO PAULO (Reuters) - General Motors Co (GM.N) said it suspended production at a factory in southern Brazil on Tuesday due to a standoff with truckers shipping vehicles from the plant.

 Tegma declined to comment on the matter.
 A representative for Transzero said it had not stopped operations, adding that “if there is a stoppage, it is due to third-party drivers.”